 In this special showcase we present three exciting new short ethnographic documentaries.
 Sadia Halima’s Laal Pari introduces us to a resilient and lively woman activist in Bihar, India, who has challenged a patriarchal system.
 In Christine Mladic Janney’s Living Quechua, a Brooklyn Peruvian woman’s mission to connect speakers of her native Quechua reveals New York City as a bubbling crockpot of linguistic diversity.
 Neither Here Nor There (Ni Aquí, Ni Allá), by Gabriella Bortolamedi, reveals the complexities and pressures of a young undocumented “dreamer” who not only makes it to Berkeley but also keeps her family together despite the pressures of living under the radar.

-This screening will be followed by a Q&A with Noelle Stout, Assistant Professor, Department of Anthropology and Center of Culture and Media, NYU.
+This screening will be followed by a Q&A with the filmmakers and Noelle Stout, Assistant Professor, Department of Anthropology, and Dr. Pegi Vail, Graduate Program in Culture and Media, NYU.